ar3thien/whatsapp-rest-api/README.md

 # Orchestration

 You may use wrappers (ie, shell scripts) or external tools (ie. [n8n](https://n8n.io/), [nodered](https://nodered.org/)) to build your logic on top of the Restful API.
-Because I personally use n8n, you will find under the n8n folder some workflow samples.
+Because I use n8n in my homelab, you will find under the n8n folder some workflow samples.

 # Support